MrBroma/ImmoEliza_ML_app/README.md

 ## 🤖 Model Details

-The prediction model is a Random Forest Regressor trained using scikit-learn.
+The prediction model used is XGBoost.
 It leverages a comprehensive dataset to provide accurate price predictions based on the input features.

 ## 📈 Dataset